AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md

 ---
 unique-page-id: 18874730
-description: Account Based Marketing Overview - [!DNL Marketo] Measure - Product Documentation
+description: Account Based Marketing Overview - [!DNL Marketo Measure] - Product Documentation
 title: Account Based Marketing Overview
 exl-id: 2ead69c0-66da-439d-a0ba-25c73c4b308c
 ---
 # Account Based Marketing Overview {#account-based-marketing-overview}

-Below is a brief overview of ABM, the components of Marketo Measure's ABM feature, and how to add it to your [!DNL Salesforce] page layout.
+Below is a brief overview of ABM, the components of the [!DNL Marketo Measure] ABM feature, and how to add it to your [!DNL Salesforce] page layout.
 To read more about ABM, check out [this page](https://www.marketo.com/account-based-marketing/){target="_blank"}.

 To navigate directly to the instructions for setting up ABM within your [!DNL Salesforce] instance, please [click here](/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md#setting-up-abm-page-layout-in-salesforce){target="_blank"}.